-The Andes: The World's Harshest Flamingo Colony
+The World's Harshest Flamingo Colony

-In The Andes: The World’s Harshest Flamingo Colony, narrator Sir David Attenborough shows how flamingos survive in extreme environments.
+In The World’s Harshest Flamingo Colony, narrator Sir David Attenborough shows how flamingos survive in extreme environments.
 These flamingos live in the High Andes, where freezing temperatures, high altitudes, and intense UV radiation challenge their survival.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.

 Lesson Express